openvinotoolkit/open_model_zoo/models/intel/human-pose-estimation-0001/description/human-pose-estimation-0001.md

 This is a multi-person 2D pose estimation network (based on the OpenPose approach) with tuned MobileNet v1 as a feature extractor.
 For every person in an image, the network detects a human pose: a body skeleton consisting of keypoints and connections between them.
-The pose may contain up to 18 keypoints: ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees and ankles and so on.
+The pose may contain up to 18 keypoints: ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees, and ankles.

 ## Example